opendistro-for-elasticsearch/alerting/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Other plugins installed**
+Please mention if you are using this plugin along side any other plugin.
+Security for example.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'